 No, not at all!
 We love CS geeks but in order to solve high impact problems, we need teams with a broad set of skills.
 We want people from all kinds of backgrounds including sociology, economics, public policy, public health, geography, physics, and chemistry.
 However, we do want you to have experience with programming, data analysis and a passion for making social impact.
 That means that applicants should have had some prior experience using a programming language (such as Python) to analyze data

 Not necessarily but this is designed for current student or recent graduates.
 If you have finished a degree (undergrad, Masters, PhD) in the past couple of years, you should be ok to apply.
 We’ve had post-docs, as well as people in industry (recent graduates), and people in between undergrad and gradschool come as fellows in previous years.
+We prefer you to be a current graduate student but may be able to make exceptions

 While budgeting for the program, please keep in mind that the stipend qualifies as taxable income.
 Due to our large number of international fellows, we cannot advise on the tax implications related to the stipend.
 We recommend consulting with a lawyer for tax-related questions/concerns.